You need to submit medical evidence if you claim Disability Support Pension, or have a medical review.

 Contact us to check if you’re not sure.

-- the severity, frequency and duration of the symptoms
+- the severity, frequency and time span of the symptoms

 - if the symptoms will persist despite treatment and use of aids, equipment or assistive technology

-We need to confirm how long your disability or condition will last and if it will:
+We need to confirm how long your disability or medical condition will last and if it will:

 - improve, stay the same, or get worse